S1086: Genetic aspects of beef cow adaptation to diverse U.S. production environments.

 Dominance is a form of genetic action that occurs when the effect of one allele on a trait partially or completely masks the effect of the other allele; it could be considered an interaction of alleles within a gene (or locus).
 Genes that are heterozygous are expected to contribute to heterosis, and dominance at many loci is responsible for heterosis although epistasis (the interaction of alleles or genotypes at more than one gene or locus) also may be responsible.
 (Dickerson, 1969; 1973; Cunningham, 1982).
 Heterosis is maximally expressed in the context of a single trait by the first cross (F1) between two breeds.
 Other crosses also express heterosis, but less than that expressed by the F1.
 The “dominance model” (heterosis expression is due in large part to dominance at many loci) permits rough prediction of heterosis expressed by a non-F1 cross using expected breed of origin heterozygosity as a proxy for genuine heterozygosity in the genome.
 This quick and easy prediction is widely used in livestock production when making mating system plans.
 It, however, is dependent on the availability of reference heterosis information for a wide array of traits.
 That is, F1 performance needs to be routinely documented for pairs of breeds that are important and available to cow-calf producers.

 Genomic information has become an integral part of beef cattle improvement worldwide.
 Although earlier it was believed and hoped that genes with large effect on important traits would be characterized, that has not come to pass.
 The most prominent usage of genomic information is in selection programs.
 That is, mostly high-density single nucleotide polymorphism (SNP) arrays are used to improve accuracy of breeding values (Expected Progeny Differences; EPD).
 An interesting, but not well explored opportunity is the merging of genomic information with heterosis expression (Legarra et al., 2023).
-Work in crossbred Bos taurus (Akanno et al., 2017; 2018; Basarab et al., 2018; Kenny et al., 2022; Hay and Roberts, 2023) is in unstructured populations with somewhat limited ability to estimate heterosis and therefore assess genomic heterozygosity at the SNP on commercially available arrays.
+Work in crossbred Bos taurus (Akanno et al., 2017; 2018; Basarab et al., 2018; Kenny et al., 2022; Hay and Roberts, 2023) was in unstructured populations.
+Work done in Canada (Akanno et al., 2017, 2018; Basarab et al., 2018) was the basis for a commercial DNA heterosis test.
+The commercializing company was purchased by Neogen (Lincoln, NE) which now offers the genomic test for $21.
+The product description lists Brahman as a “supported breed” (https://www.neogen.com/categories/igenity-profiles/igenity-envigor/?min=GS_SL_39) but the original work was based only on Bos taurus breeds in Canada and the breed’s role in product development is not clear.
 Population and data structures of the project may be appropriate for utilization of modern haplotype-resolved genome assemblies (Low et al., 2020).
 Participants in this multistate project regularly try to secure SNP array genotypes for animals in their programs.
-There may be opportunities to unify those for some aspects of this project.
+There may be opportunities to unify those for some aspects of this project with efforts at USMARC, and/or support validation of the commercial test in Brahman crossbred populations

 One application of genomics has been to assess levels of homozygosity in DNA due to inbreeding in cattle populations (Sumreddee et al., 2020), which is somewhat the antithesis of heterosis.